vectorNull/Node.js-Uptime-API/README.md

 This is a RESTful Node.js-based uptime monitoring API that can be used by any number of front-ends.

-The following folders will need to be added when the repo is cloned to your local host
+The following folders will need to be added when the repo is cloned to your localhost for testing

 * .data/checks
 * .data/tokens